Persecution of Hazaras: Afghanistan

 Hazaras are historically the most restrained ethnic group in the state and as a result, they have only experienced slight improvements in their circumstances even with the setup of modern Afghanistan.
 The discrimination against this ethnic group has continued for centuries, and it has been instigated against them by Pashtuns and other ethnic groups.
 Sayed Askar Mousavi, estimates that more than half of the entire population of Hazarajat was driven out of its villages, including many who were massacred.
 "It is difficult to verify this estimate, but the memory of the conquest of the Hazarajat by Abdur Rahman certainly remains vivid among the Hazaras themselves, and it has heavily influenced their relationship with the Afghan state throughout the 20th century.
 The British from neighboring British India, who were heavily involved in Afghanistan, did not document such a large figure".

 Others claim that Hazaras began to leave their homeland of Hazarajat in search of employment due to injustice and poverty, mostly during the 20th century.
 Most of these Hazaras immigrated to neighboring Balochistan, where they were provided permanent settlement by the British colonial government.
 Others settled in and around Mashad, Iran.

 The Hazaras of Afghanistan faced severe political, social and economic tyranny and denial of basic civil rights.
-In 1933, Abdul Khaliq, a Hazara student assassinated Afghan king Muhammad Nadir Shah.